-- (1) Other media : water, air, gases(non-toxic, non-flammable), non-flammable hydraulic oil - (2) P = Design Pressure (MPa), T = Design temperature (°C) - (3) Cargo oil pipes belong to Class III. - (4) Open ended pipes(drains, overflows, vents, exhaust gas lines, boiler escape pipes) belong to Class III. - (5) Piping systems for $R717 (NH_3)$ used as a primary refrigerant belonging to Class I, and for R22, R134a, R404A, R407C, R410A and R507A used as a primary refrigerant belonging to Class III. - (6) Safeguards for reducing leakage possibility and limiting its consequences(e.g. double piping, pipe duct ect.) - (7) Application is not allowed for below piping and relevant requirements are to be complied with. - Cargo piping of vessels carrying liquefied gas in bulk - Cargo piping of vessels carrying chemicals in bulk - Low-flashpoint fuels piping of ships using low-flashpoint fuels
+- (1) Other media: water, air, gases(non-toxic, non-flammable), non-flammable hydraulic oil, Urea for SCR systems (When piping materials selected according to ISO 18611-3:2014 for Urea in SCR systems.) - (2) P = Design Pressure (MPa). $T = Design temperature (^{\circ})$ - (3) Cargo oil pipes belong to Class III. - (4) Open ended pipes(drains, overflows, vents, exhaust gas lines, boiler escape pipes) irrespective of T, belong to Class III. - (5) Piping systems for R717 (NH3) used as a primary refrigerant belonging to Class I, and for R22, R134a, R404A, R407C, R410A and R507A used as a primary refrigerant belonging to Class III. - (6) Safeguards for reducing leakage possibility and limiting its consequences(e.g. double piping, pipe duct - (7) Application is not allowed for below piping system and relevant requirements are to be complied with. - Chemical cargo piping systems of ships subject to Pt 7, Ch 6 and shipboard hydrocarbon/chemical process piping system - Gas cargo/fuel and process piping systems of ships, subject to Pt 7, Ch 5 and gas fuel piping systems of ships subject to Rules for the Classification of Ships Using Low-flashpoint Fuels. - Piping systems for other low flashpoint fuels defined in SOLAS II-1/2.29.